 In their May 25, 2012 comments, DOI stated that while the 2012 EA detailed impacts to the Goebel Park Complex and measures to mitigate impacts, no documentation was included confirming that discussion with DOI or the NPS had occurred.
 KYTC and the Kentucky Department of Local Government have coordinated the Section 6(f) conversion with the NPS.
-On November 16, 2023, NPS provided a signed project agreement (NPS Project No. 21-00541.1) approving the LWCF conversion.
+On November 16, 2023, NPS provided a signed project agreement (NPS Project No. 21-00541.1) approving the LWCF conversion for the Goebel Park Complex.
 On November 16, 2023, NPS also environmentally certified the LWCF conversion as a categorical exclusion under item C.2.
 "Land exchanges which will not lead to significant changes in the use of the land" of the Department of the Interior (DOI) Departmental Manual, Series 31, part 516, Chapter 12 (see Appendix E).
-The updated appraisals for the impacted land and the replacement property will be shared with NPS upon their completion.
+Appraisals prepared for the impacted land and the replacement property were subsequently updated and shared with NPS.
+The updated appraisals were accepted by NPS on February 12, 2024.
+No changes to the signed amendment to the project agreement (NPS Project No. 21-00541.1) were required as a result of the updated appraisals.